Kolpa/SusML_GCN/README.md

 ## Summary

 We tried multiple versions of a pytorch geometric GCN impementation using the example [reddit dataset](https://github.com/rusty1s/pytorch_geometric/blob/master/examples/reddit.py).
-Following is a short description of those versions.
+In following we will describe those versions in a short manner.

 ### reddit.py